exwm/yt_clipper/readme.md

 - v0.0.71:
   - Use with `v2.0.0` of the installation.
+  - The installation is now leaner, using a single file for the `yt_clipper.exe`.
   - Add reporting of fetched YouTube video info (title, fps, width, height, bitrate).
   - Automatically set encoding settings based on detected video bitrate using constrained quality mode.
 This will keep file sizes for high bitrate videos under control and speed up encoding across the board.
     - **The markers .json format has changed to accommodate this and is not compatible with earlier versions.**
   - Add reporting of encoding settings.
-Add summary report of Generated webms (successful, failed, or skipped).
+  - Add summary report of generated webms (successful, failed, or skipped).
+  - Add automatic reconnect for greater resiliency against network errors.
-  - Fix streaming and encoding long audio segments when using --audio.
+  - Fix streaming and encoding long audio segments when using `--audio`.
-  - Automatically detect mismatch of crop resolution and video resolution and prompt user for automatically scaling to fix such a mismatch.
   - Add crop resolution to markers .json data.
+  - Automatically detect and fix mismatch of crop resolution and video resolution.
-  - Add two-pass encoding option enabled with `--two-pass` or `-tp`.
+  - Add two-pass encoding option, enabled with `--two-pass` or `-tp`.
+Disabled by default.
   - Add target max bitrate option for constrained quality mode using `--target-max-bitrate <bitrate>` or `-b <bitrate>` where bitrate is in kilobits/s.
 - v0.0.70:
   - Fix speed multipliers (slowdowns) being saved as string values instead of numbers in Firefox.